 Here’s an example from the visual search company Syte which has built a robust platform for eCommerce companies.
 In this image, when the user searches for pants they see images of the whole outfit and other related items that go really well with that pair of pants.

 Can you see how much more engaging and useful visual search is for a user?

 Some of the top brands are using visual search to dramatically increase their conversions.
 Boohoo, a popular UK clothing site, saw a 125% increase in page visits and an 85% higher conversion rate when they started using visual search (GritDaily).
 Forever21 increased their average order value by 20% (RetailTouchpoints).

-So you can already do this on Google, Amazon, and Pinterest, but now ecommerce stores can utilize the same technology.
-This creates a whole new customer touchpoint in your customer’s journey and could create a whole new stream of revenue for your business.
+So you can already do this on Google, Amazon, and Pinterest, but now eCommerce stores can utilize the same technology.
+This creates a whole new customer touchpoint in your customer’s journey and could add a whole new stream of revenue for your business.

-Speaking of revenue, how do you create an omnichannel strategy that actually increases your bottom line?
+Speaking of revenue, how do you construct an omnichannel marketing strategy that actually increases your bottom line?

 How to craft the best omnichannel marketing strategy

-Now that you have some familiarity with the various marketing channels that you should be using, let’s talk about how to create a strategy that fits your business.
+Now that you have some familiarity with the various marketing channels and omnichannel marketing strategies, let’s talk about how to make a strategy that fits your business.